All Episodes

 And maybe I'll share a little bit of that right now.

-Let's begin with that and talk a little bit about what the expectations are for tomorrow night's uh Republican debate, and uh we can go from there.
+Let's begin with that and talk a little bit about what the expectations are for tomorrow night's Republican debate.

-We've had a lot of talk about the Occupy movement and what the heck those people are up to, and various other things from the weekend gone by.
+We've had a lot of talk about the Occupy movement and what the heck those people are up to and various other things from the weekend gone by.

-The last time we were together, I want to say Governor Perry had just gotten in, and there was a big splash, and I told you all the things that I really liked about him, and that's a long list.
+The last time we were together, I want to say Governor Perry had just gotten in and there was a big splash.

-And I told you the couple of things that I was not fond of that had come out of his head, and it turns out they are exactly the things that have caused him a little bit of trouble on the campaign trail and on a debate stage.
+And it turns out they are exactly the things that have caused him a little bit of trouble on the campaign trail and on a debate stage.

-There was the Gardasil Initiative, which uh was an idea that all the adolescent girls in the public schools would get this HPV vaccine, and the vaccine would be um something you could opt out of.
+There was the Gardasil Initiative, which was an idea that all the adolescent girls in the public schools would get this HPV vaccine.

-This is something that a parent should be able to go get for parents should get for their daughters if they wish.
+This is something that a parent should be able to go get for, parents should get for their daughters if they wish.

-Public schools are government, so that was my thought, and I disagreed with the governor about that.
+And I disagreed with the governor about that.

 The opt-out, and it was a really easy opt-out.